How incentive travel can increase employee happiness

-The five-day, 40 hour workweek was a newsworthy movement made by Henry Ford (of Ford Motors) almost 100 years ago, in 1926.
+The five-day, 40 hour workweek was a newsworthy movement made by henry ford (of ford motors) almost 100 years ago, in 1926.

-Now, whilst many businesses have modernized their way of working – embracing agile and flexible working practices – there’s still no denying that the majority of our time awake is spent in the workplace or working.
+Now, whilst many businesses have modernised their way of working – embracing agile and flexible working practices – there’s still no denying that the majority of our time awake is spent in the workplace or working.

 So, why is it that 10% of UK employees actively dislike their job, with 6% hating where they work?
 And how can businesses put ‘happy’ practices in place to engage and retain employees?

 No matter what anyone says, the core reason that we work is for money.
 Money to pay our rent, buy our food, and purchase the things that make us happy.

 However, studies have shown that a large majority of lottery winners continue to work after their lucky strike, even remaining at the same company.
 So, money can’t be the only reason we go to work.

 Work is no longer a place to just ‘turn up and do your job,’ and rather, employees have increasingly more control over their working environment.
 Transferable skills and the ability to constantly develop means that generally, we can choose the kind of place we want to work, which ultimately, can have a huge impact on our happiness.